 Through the Biomechanics Research and Innovation Challenge (BRInC), Australian high school girls from diverse backgrounds will work with early career female biomechanists to develop their own biomechanics story.

 BRInC aims to inspire and raise participation of high school girls in biomedical engineering, through focusing on the exciting field of biomechanics.
 Simultaneously, BRInC will provide awareness of entrepreneurial opportunities associated with this unique field.

 Additionally, BRInC aims to grow the leadership capacity of current early career female biomechanists by giving them access to professional training and support to develop their expertise as STEM mentors and future leaders in biomechanics.
 The program will also build an inclusive and supportive professional network of Australian women in biomechanics.

-The program is in collaboration with researchers from University of Canberra, University of Melbourne, University of Newcastle, Griffith University, University of Queensland and Central Queensland University, as well as BrainSTEM, a not-for-profit organisation that runs STEM based mentoring programs for high school students.
+The program is in collaboration with researchers from University of Canberra, University of Sydney, University of Newcastle, Griffith University, University of Queensland and Central Queensland University, as well as BrainSTEM, a not-for-profit organisation that runs STEM based mentoring programs for high school students.

 Concurrently, early career biomechanists will access training and support to develop their expertise as STEM mentors and future leaders.
 They will also gain access to a professional network of early and mid-career female researchers in the field.

 The program will be delivered Australia wide with a range of university and industry partners, including regional and metropolitan institutions.
 We aim to recruit a geographically diverse range of Australian based mentors from varied backgrounds and fields of biomechanics, to showcase this highly applied area of science.
 Year 9 and 10 girls from regional and remote locations, culturally diverse backgrounds, Aboriginal and Torres Strait Islanders, and girls with a disability are encouraged to participate as program mentees.